 A conglomerate, GE has many operational divisions.
 These divisions include Additive, Aviation, Capital, Digital, Energy Connections, Healthcare, Lighting, Oil and Gas, Power, Renewable Energy, and Transportation.

 GE is a classic American company with a rich history.
 It all began with the famous inventor Thomas Edison.
 Edison’s study of electricity led to the birth of multiple electricity companies in the late 1880s.

-Edison created companies that manufactured dynamos and motors, electric light bulbs, and other technologies.
+- Edison created companies that manufactured dynamos and motors, electric light bulbs, and other technologies.
 The Edison General Electric Company was incorporated in 1889.

-In 1896, GE was one of the first companies listed on the Dow Jones Industrial Average.
+- In 1896, GE was one of the first companies listed on the Dow Jones Industrial Average.
 GE, no longer on the index, was the only original company to be listed in the 21st century.
 Financial backing by J.P.
 Morgan and the Vanderbilt family helped make GE and Edison’s inventions so successful.

-GE acquired many smaller companies, expanding its line of products and services.
+- GE acquired many smaller companies, expanding its line of products and services.
 By 1980, GE was a $25 billion company, one of the world’s largest.
 It acquired and sold companies as varied as RCA, NBC, CGR Medical Supplies, and Employers Reinsurance.
 Diversity in its products and services helped make GE successful and profitable.

 Asbestos is strong, lightweight, and flexible.
-It also resists heat, fire, electricity, and chemical corrosion; therefore, this mineral was once commonly used in many industrial products and processes, including some that involved GE.
+It also resists heat, fire, electricity, and chemical corrosion.
+Because of these properties, it was once commonly used in many industrial products and processes, including some that involved GE.

 The company also produced products under the brand names Deltabeston and Wil-Son Patent-Flex.
 Many components in factories under the GE umbrella also contained asbestos, particularly furnaces and insulation.